Divorce | Family

 - Can help to draft and review child custody agreements, parental agreements, and divorce settlements

-- Advocate for fair spousal support, child support, alimony, etc.
+- Advocate for fair spousal support, child support, alimony, and other monetary rights

 How To Choose the Right Divorce Lawyer

-- Keep Your Options Open: It is recommended that you interview at least two to three potential family law lawyers before making your final choice.
+- Keep Your Options Open: You may feel pressure to choose an attorney right away, but each lawyer will have a different perspective than the other.
+Interview at least two to three potential family law lawyers before making your final choice.

-- Ask the Right Questions: Be sure to ask your attorney about their fee structure, courtroom experience, if they have worked on similar divorce cases in the past, and the outcomes of those cases.
+- Consider Experience: Be sure to ask your attorney about their fee structure, courtroom experience, if they have worked on similar divorce cases in the past, and the outcomes of those cases.

-- Price is Not Everything: Though divorce costs can be substantial, you should make your final decision on an attorney based on many factors, not just price.
+- Price Isn’t Everything: Though divorce costs can be substantial, you should make your final decision on an attorney based on many factors, not just price.

 What if I Can’t Afford a Lawyer?